 Job Summary: Delivery of licensed Homemaking Supports and additional licensed support services in non-licensed community settings.
 The duties include, but are not limited to, picking up groceries & prescriptions, nearby errands, food preparation & cleaning.

-Mount Olivet Rolling Acres – MORA – is a diverse and inclusive nonprofit has supported adults, seniors and children with developmental disabilities, behavioral health needs as well as age-related and chronic medical conditions for over 50 years in the Twin Cities metro.
+Mount Olivet Rolling Acres – MORA – is a diverse and inclusive nonprofit that has supported adults, seniors and children with developmental disabilities, behavioral health needs as well as age-related and chronic medical conditions for over 50 years in the Twin Cities metro.

 An array of services: Adult Day Services, Contracted Case Management, Community Supports, over 30 Residential Homes, Respite, Therapeutic Recreation, Training for Guardians & Families, and a unique therapeutic Summer Camp for Youth with Autism.
 Our Metro Crisis Coordination Program (MCCP) offers a safety net of crucial and cost-effective services for adults and children.